 Activities to avoid after IUI

-In addition to the recommended lifestyle above, to help preserve your fertility and increase your chances of success, you need to avoid certain practices during the post-IUI period, such as:
+In addition to the recommended lifestyle above, to help preserve your fertility and increase your chances of success, it is recommended to avoid certain practices during the post-IUI period, such as:

 After undergoing IUI treatment, it is understandable if you feel anxious and impatient to know the results.
 However, it is important to wait at least two weeks before taking a pregnancy test.